 Burghclere Baroque is an organisation formed by Theresa Caudle in 2020 to promote the performance and study of baroque music in the beautiful, peaceful surroundings of the village of Burghclere in rural North Hampshire.

-get together to play baroque music, coached or directed by well-
+together to play baroque music, coached or directed by well-

-Concerts will bring world-
+Concerts bring world-

 The village of Burghclere nestles in stunning verdant landscape close to the North Hampshire Downs with views to the south of Beacon Hill, Ladle Hill and Watership Down.
 It is easily accessible, lying five miles south of Newbury and close to the A34 Tothill junction, but is a lovely tranquil place to visit to make or listen to music.
 Burghclere is home to the National Trust property, The Sandham Memorial Chapel, with its famous murals by Stanley Spencer commemorating the First World War.
 Also in the centre of the village is the Church of the Ascension, built in 1875 and which has fine acoustics for music, and The Portal Hall, built in The Arts and Crafts style in 1890.
 The Carpenters Arms is the local hostelry, and offers Bed and Breakfast as well as good pub food.